 No one can predict the future of real estate, but you can prepare.
 Find out what to prepare for and pick up the tools you’ll need at Virtual Inman Connect on Nov.
 1-2, 2023.
 And don’t miss Inman Connect New York on Jan.
 23-25, 2024, where AI, capital and more will be center stage.
 Bet big on the future and join us at Connect.

+Good communication can be time-consuming.
 Do you ever wish you could put all your communication tasks on autopilot?
-Consumers often cite frustration with their agents when it comes to communication, especially during a transaction.
+Clients often report frustration with their agents when it comes to communication, especially during a transaction.
 It’s a fundamental factor in building long-term, referral-bearing relationships.

 The following are six videos you can record to increase your client’s comfort level during the process — plus, a bonus video that will help your business grow.

 You can use these titles and scripts as an outline, but I strongly encourage you to modify them to fit your area and market.
 I would also recommend that you change them into your own words.

 3 videos for sellers